-Is dinnertime when the two of you, not necessarily together, eat a microwaved frozen dish, a sandwich, or leftover pizza in front of the TV?
-Are the two of you looking for a time of the day that you can actually have a full conversation?
+Is dinnertime when your family, not necessarily together, eat a microwaved frozen dish, a sandwich, or leftover pizza in front of the TV?
+Do you often feel like you often don't have a full conversation with your spouse during the day?
 If so, it is time for you to reconsider the priority you both place on your mealtimes.

 Marriage experts try to impress on married couples the importance of making time on a daily basis to connect with each other.